 “Professional carsharing benefits include decreased transportation costs, increased utilization of company vehicles, provision of mobility solutions for employees’ personal needs and increased eco-friendliness.”

-Want more specifics on why a carsharing solutions such as Glide would be useful to a company?
-In our next post we will outline 5 reasons that corporate car sharing is good for business.
+Want more specifics on why a carsharing solutions such as glide.io would be useful to a company?
+Read about the different advantages of corporate carsharing in our other published articles.